lwasser/DC-SEA-Python-OldWorkingRepo/lessons/python/01-starting-with-data.md

 	my_plot.set_ylabel("Weight")

 ** You can use the command `unstack` to transform grouped data into columns for each plotting.
-Try the code, `dat.unstack' to see what it yields.
+Try the code, `surveys_df.unstack' to see what it yields.

 ![Stacked Bar Plot](images/stackedBar.png)